Tech-at-DU/ACS-1320-JavaScript-Foundations/Lessons/Lesson-11.md

 ...
 ```

 What happens when you build?
 React creates a build folder.
 It's this folder that you would upload to a web server for public consumption.
-This is process that I'm referring to as "publishing".
+This is the process that I'm referring to as "publishing".

 Try it for yourself.
 Navigate your terminal to your react project folder.
 This can be your final project or the React Fundamentals tutorial folder.
 Once there run: